 The database provides data for all OECD member states, key partner countries and groups of countries such as the European Union or the total of OECD member states.
 Most time series start in 1970, yet some series are also available from 1950 onwards.
 The data can generally be selected according to following dimensions (depending on the type of table): country, transaction, measure, period, sector and function.
 Data are expressed in millions (national currencies, US dollars, hours worked), thousands (persons, jobs), index, growth rate, or unit (PPPs).
 The default power code and number of decimals can be changed by the user.

 Data are collected through questionnaires covering the different tables.
 For the European OECD member states, this questionnaire corresponds to the Eurostat questionnaire, whereas the non-European member states receive an OECD-specific questionnaire.
 The questionnaires are sent to the OECD member countries once a year.

 All OECD member states compile their accounts according to the 2008 System of National Accounts (2008 SNA).

 Data release dates vary across countries.
 EU countries usually publish the main aggregrates between February and April.
 More detailed breakdowns are reported in October.
 Fixed assets broken down by industry and product are released after 24 months.
-Non-European OECD countries loosely follow this transmission schedule (for main aggregates): Mexico in January, Japan in February, Canada and New Zealand in March, Colombia, Costa-Rica, Chile and Türkiye in April, Israel and Korea in September, Australia, Mexico and USA in November.
+Non-European OECD countries loosely follow this schedule: Japan releases data in February, Canada and New Zealand in March, Colombia, Costa-Rica, Chile and Türkiye in April, Israel and Korea in September, Australia, Mexico and USA in November.